ankush1018/ankush1018.github.io/_posts/2020-03-01-excess-turnovers.md

 Stats like *AST / TOV*  or *USG % / TOV* try to do this, but they don't give a wholistic picture.
 Ideally, we would use a combination of both assists and usage rate to understand the turnovers a player generates.

 To understand how turnover-prone an NBA player really is, we want to look at each players TOV On-Off Difference, also known as their TOV Plus-Minus.
-This stat can be understood as *"when this player is on the court, how many additional turnovers does cause his team?”* This stat is useful, except that On-Off stats are [very noisy.](http://www.basketballinsiders.com/the-virtues-of-plus-minus-statistics/)
+This stat can be understood as *"when this player is on the court, how many additional turnovers does he cause his team?”* This stat is useful, except that On-Off stats are [very noisy.](http://www.basketballinsiders.com/the-virtues-of-plus-minus-statistics/)

 **My goal is to explain TOV On-Off in a less noisy way.** I want to explain TOV On-Off with easily measurable stats such as an individual players turnovers (TOV), assists (AST), and shots taken (FGA and FTA).
 To do this, I will use a multivariate linear least squares regression.
 The result will a stat **XTOV** that better identifies which players create excess turnovers for their team.